 Controlling COVID-19: Hospitals

-Very basic and antiquated devices such as the “Ball In The Wall” negative room pressure monitors are highly ineffective in preventing cross-contamination from infectious disease such as COVID-19 (Coronavirus).
+Very basic and antiquated devices such as the “Ball In The Wall” negative room pressure monitors are highly ineffective compared to the TV2 in preventing cross-contamination from infectious disease such as COVID-19 (Coronavirus).

 Hospitals have a monumental challenge ahead in light of the world-wide outbreak of the contagious COVID-19, otherwise known as “Coronavirus.”
 Now more than ever, hospitals are designing and preparing controlled environments with specialized air filtration systems (HVAC) and instrumentation to monitor differential room air pressure to reduce the possibility of cross-contamination from patients who test positive for COVID-19, or may show early symptoms of this deadly flu virus.